 As vanishes, the EoM is

-On p.10 in Polchinski, he mentions that “the action can be put in another useful form by introducing an additional field on the worldline, an independent worldline metric .”
-The action is rewritten as,
+Polchinski notes (p.10) that the action can be put in another useful form by introducing an additional field on the worldline, an independent worldline metric .
+This new form for the action is given as,

 Instead of , to obtain a similar expression as Polchinski we’re going to write it as .
-So we get,
+So we have,

 We clean this up and we arrive at Polchinski’s expression for :

 One additional comment before moving forward is that can be shown to also be reparameterisation invariant.
-In other words, as Polchinski notes, this action has the same symmetries as the original form that we derived .
-Additionally, it is noted that the and are classically equivalent.
-To conclude the present entry, let’s show this is true.
+In other words, as Polchinski notes, this action has the same symmetries as the original form that we derived.

 We can write this as,